alejandraa0208/About-Me-Project/README.md

 ## About Me

 I built a webpage to quiz users about me.
+The types of questions include 5 yes or no, one write in question and number guessing question to spice things up.

 ### Author: Alejandra Altamirano